IGES Wins Prestigious International Sustainability Challenge Award

 Meanwhile, IGES is continuing to progress the construction of the Amsterdam site with the major emphasis now being the progression of the piling as well as planning the critical path for all subsequent stages of construction.

 Concurrently, IGES continues to develop the three sites in the UK and the Camden, Indiana USA site.

 Purchase of Amsterdam Company with EPA Approval to Operate – 30 January 2018

-- Road Ready Fuel by December 2018: IGES Purchases Amsterdam Company with EPA Approval to Operate
+- IGES Purchases Amsterdam Company with EPA Approval to Operate

 The directors of Integrated Green Energy Solutions Ltd (“IGES” or “the Company”) are pleased to announce the purchase of an Amsterdam based entity, Bin 2 Barrel Amsterdam B.V.
-This purchase comes with a site in Amsterdam that has a fully approved and sanctioned Environmental Approval Permit to operate a waste plastic to road ready fuel permit.
-This strategic purchase will allow IGES to be producing Road Ready Diesel that meets European Standard EN590 and gasoline by December 2018.
+This purchase comes with a site in Amsterdam that has a fully approved and sanctioned Environmental Approval Permit to operate a end of life plastic to liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil) permit.
+This strategic purchase will allow IGES to produce liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil).

 - Environmental Approval and Construction Development